diondokter/device-driver/book/src/v2/api-rust.md

 Devices and blocks are very similar to each other in that they can both contain operations.

 A device, however, is the root block.
-As such it always has an address-offset of 0 and can be constructed with an owned interface value.
+As such it always has an address-offset of 0 and can be constructed with an owned interface value using the generated `new` function.

-_TODO: Describe how to init a device once [#183](https://github.com/diondokter/device-driver/issues/183) is resolved_
+To tear down the device and get back the interface, you can call the `free` function.

 Both types implement the [`Block`](https://docs.rs/device-driver/latest/device_driver/trait.Block.html) trait, which exposes the interface for cases where you need raw access to it and which allows you to start bulk operations.